 Roger Federer is widely regarded as the greatest tennis player of all time.
 He holds the most amount of Men’s Grand Slam titles in one of the most competitive era’s of the sport.
-At age 35, he completed, in which many thought was impossible, by winning the Australian Open after coming back from a 6-month knee injury.
-While he obviously is talented, he has adapted his game to play at a high level even at age 35.
+This year, he complete the Sunshine Double, defeated Rafael Nadal in the Australian Open Final, and won Wimbeldon.
+While he obviously is talented, he has adapted his game to play at a high level even at age 36.
 Here are a few things that Federer has done:

 Serve and volley

 While the game of tennis has changed to a more behind the baseline type, Federer and his coach Ivan Ljubicic hope to implement more serve and volleys, which we definitely saw in Melbourne earlier this year.

 Sneak Attack By Federer.
 SABR has been developed in the late months of 2015 by Roger Federer and is a great example of his brilliance.
 It is simply a half-volley return against an opponent’s second serve, which throws the server off and allows Federer to control the pace of the volley.
 We can definitely expect Federer to continue to use this as well as possibly creating more genius tactics.

 At age 36, Federer has publicly made it known that his body has a hard time adjusting to the grueling pains of a tennis tournament, especially coming off major injuries in 2016.
 One thing to note is that Federer has taken extreme care of his body.
 It was shown in Melbourne that Federer is still agile and limber.
 Afterward, he still seems optimistic about title number 19 at Wimbledon.
 We should expect to see Federer continue to play for the next few years.